-Forming part of the Consolidated Financial Statements for the year ended March 31, 2017

-Expenditure during Construction Period
+Forming part of the Consolidated Financial Statements for the year ended March 31, 2017 i.
+Expenditure during Construction Period j.
+Impairment of tangible and intangible assets

 Expenditure directly relating to construction activity are capitalized.
 Other expenditure incurred during the construction period which are not related to the construction activity nor are incidental thereto, are charged to the statement of profit and loss.